 On Tuesday, November 25, 2014, the Food and Drug Administration ("FDA") released its long-awaited final rule establishing "menu labeling" requirements for chain restaurants and "similar retail food establishments."
-In September 2015, the FDA provided a guidance document for industry addressing some of the questions that had been raised about the final rule.
+On April 29, 2016, the FDA issued a final guidance document for industry addressing some of the questions that had been raised about the final rule.
+That rule was published in the Federal Register on May 5, 2016.

 Generally, establishments that are covered by the rule must post calories for standard menu items on menus or menu boards or, for self-service items and foods on display, on signs adjacent to the items.
 They also will be required to provide additional written nutrition information to consumers upon request.
-Covered establishments must begin complying with the final rule no later than December 1, 2016.
+Covered establishments were scheduled to begin complying with the final rule no later than December 1, 2016.
+However, Congress passed language calling for FDA to delay the compliance date until one year after final guidance is published.
+Given that final guidance was published on May 5, 2016, FDA will require compliance as of May 5, 2017.